-The candidate or the president may request a review of the case by the Committee of Counsel on Academic Freedom and Responsibility (CCAFR).
+The candidate or the president may request a review of the case by the Committee of Counsel on Academic

+Freedom and Responsibility (CCAFR).
 Such a review is limited to one or both of the following:

-To determine whether, in its judgment, the procedures followed in the candidate's case accorded with both the university's and commonly accepted professional standards for promotion and tenure; and 2. whether the decision was based upon a violation of the faculty member's academic freedom.
+- 1. To determine whether, in its judgment, the procedures followed in the candidate's case accorded with both the University's and commonly accepted professional standards for promotion and tenure; and - 2. whether the decision was based upon a violation of the faculty member's academic freedom.
 CCAFR shall not review disputes about professional judgments on the merits of the faculty member's record.

 A request for review shall describe the procedural irregularity being asserted and/or the alleged violation of academic freedom being asserted and how it impacted the decision.
-Candidates have until [2025-26 Date TBD], to submit a request for review to the chair of CCAFR and provide an electronic copy to the provost via https://ut.service-now.com/evpp.
+Candidates may submit a request for review to the chair of CCAFR and provide an electronic copy to the provost via https://ut.service-now.com/evpp.
 The provost's office will distribute copies of the request to the dean and department chair.

 CCAFR may delegate its work to a subcommittee of no fewer than three members.
-CCAFR shallreport to the president, with a copy to the candidate, by [2025-26 Date TBD].
+CCAFR shall report to the president, with a copy to the candidate.
 The president will consider the subcommittee's report and advise CCAFR of the outcome of the case.
 The president may extend the time for the subcommittee to perform its work.